sosheskaz/sirisings/ReadMe.md

 # Siri Sings

-This app makes siri sing songs using the built-in `sing` command.
+This app makes siri sing songs using the built-in `sirising` command.
 It's not quite the same as sire, but meh, close enough.

 ## Installing

 Clone or download this repo.
 Run `install.sh`.
+Piping to bash won't work.

 ## Uninstalling